milesdaudistel/notes/notes.md

 `Stand up` short meeting where everyone says what they’re doing for that day.

-`Framework` is just a bunch of template methods put together.
-A framework is constricting to the user, offering them less flexibility, in return for making implementation a lot less of a hassle.
+`Frameworks` are libraries that should contain everything you need to accomplish task X.  Regular libraries may need more extensions or dependencies, but a framework is a complete package.
+A framework makes coding easier, but less flexible.
 The term framework is usually used in web / enterprise programming.
-I wouldn't say a single library is a framework because a library is a tool for a kind of computational task.
+Usually, a library is a tool for a kind of computational task.
 A framework is for ...
 I'll say product-creation tasks for now.
-Web framework, graphical framework, etc.
+Web framework, graphical framework, etc.  React is a library, since you need to extend it with other stuff usually.
+Node is a framework, since you don't need to extend it with stuff.

 `API` stands for application programming interface.
 If you use a library, say numpy, the functions of the library that you call are part of the API.
 The functions that are potentially called in the background (as in not called by you) are not part of the API.
 If you make a phone app that potentially uses the camera, you shouldn't have to write any functions that would open up the camera app.
 Instead, the camera app should have an api that will allow you to just call it from within your own app.
 In terms of web servers and services, an API is the part of that service that receives/reads requests and sends responses.